 Save time with centralized and normalized findings - Security Hub collects findings from the security services enabled across your AWS accounts, such as intrusion detection findings from Amazon GuardDuty, vulnerability scans from Amazon Inspector, and sensitive data identification findings from Amazon Macie.
 Security Hub also collects findings from partner security products using a standardized AWS Security Finding Format, eliminating the need for time-consuming data parsing and normalization efforts.
 Customers can designate a master account that can see all findings across their accounts.

-Improve compliance with automated checks - Security Hub generates its own findings by running continuous and automated account and resource-level configuration checks against the rules in the supported industry best practices and standards (for example, the CIS AWS Foundations Benchmark).
+Improve security with automated checks - Security Hub generates its own findings by running continuous and automated account and resource-level configuration checks against the rules in the supported industry best practices and standards (for example, the CIS AWS Foundations Benchmark).

-Quickly take actions on findings - Security Hub aggregates findings into pre-built dashboards that provide bar graphs, line charts, and tables that show you the current security and compliance status of your environment as well as trends.
+Quickly take actions on findings - Security Hub aggregates findings into pre-built dashboards that provide bar graphs, line charts, and tables that show you the current security status of your environment as well as trends.
 Now you can easily identify potential issues, and take the necessary next steps.
 For example, you can send findings to ticketing, chat, email, or automated remediation systems using integration with Amazon CloudWatch Events.

 Q: How much does AWS Security Hub cost?

-There are two pricing dimensions for Security Hub: number of compliance checks per account/region/month and number of finding ingestion events per account/region/month.
-Pricing is $0.001 per compliance check per account/region/month for first 100,000 checks; $0.0008 per check for the next 400,000 checks; and $0.0005 per check for above 500,000 checks.
+There are two pricing dimensions for Security Hub: number of security checks per account/region/month and number of finding ingestion events per account/region/month.
+Pricing is $0.001 per security check per account/region/month for first 100,000 checks; $0.0008 per check for the next 400,000 checks; and $0.0005 per check for above 500,000 checks.
 There is a perpetual free tier of 10,000 finding ingestion events per account/region/month and the pricing is $0.00003 per finding ingestion event per account/region/month after the first 10,000.
-Customers are not charged for finding ingestion events generated by Security Hub’s compliance checks.
+Customers are not charged for finding ingestion events generated by Security Hub’s security checks.
 All accounts and regions will have a 30-day free trial.
 Please see the AWS Security Hub pricing page for latest pricing information.

 Note that AWS Config is required to be enabled in the account(s) using Security Hub.
-AWS Security Hub compliance checks use the configuration items recorded by AWS Config.
+AWS Security Hub security checks use the configuration items recorded by AWS Config.
 If you are not already using AWS Config, please see the Config pricing page for the latest information on the price per configuration item recorded.
-There is no additional charge for the AWS Config rules enabled by Security Hub compliance checks.
+There is no additional charge for the AWS Config rules enabled by Security Hub security checks.

 Q: Is AWS Security Hub a regional or global service?